 So what does the "T" signify?
 Parker's Toronto factory was set up to get around the high tariff barriers between the United States and the British Empire and Commonwealth.
 Most Parkers marked "MADE IN CANADA" were destined for export, not for the Canadian market.
 "T"-marked 51s are found in the USA -- not in Canada or British territories -- nor do they exhibit any of the subtle differences that distinguish Canadian 51s from their US-made equivalents.
 At the time the "T" code was in use, the postwar surge in demand for 51s was outstripping Parker's production capacity.
 That demand was strongest in the USA, where there had been wartime shortages, but also full wartime employment at high rates of pay.
 The British postwar economy was much weaker, with no corresponding explosion of consumer spending, with rationing on basic goods remaining in place until the early 1950s.

-Given this background, it seems most likely that the "T" code denoted the use of parts made in Toronto (either completely or partially) in US-assembled pens.
+Given this background, I speculated that the "T" code denoted the use of parts made in Toronto (either completely or partially) in US-assembled pens.
 Import duty from Canada to the USA would have been significantly lower for parts than for finished goods, and presumably only a limited number of parts would have come from Canada -- otherwise the pens would not have qualified as US-made.
 This would have been an affordable way for Parker to stretch its resources to meet immediate demand until it could expand its US production capacity.